emilyhunt/emilyhunt/README.md

 - 📖 [Publications](https://ui.adsabs.harvard.edu/search/q=orcid%3A0000-0002-5555-8058&sort=date+desc)

-I mostly work with Python, but I also have experience with C, C++, Java, and webdev (using Svelte as a Javascript framework).
+I mostly work with Python, but I also have experience with Javascript (using Svelte), C, C++, and Java.
+Also HTML and CSS, if they count.

 <!--
 **emilyhunt/emilyhunt** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.